Skip to main content

 T.weekday

-3. Inspect your results.
-The returned records appear under the editor when the query is finished running.
+4. Inspect your results.
+The returned records appear in the Result table when the query is finished running.

 This query accesses data from the samples catalog on Databricks.
 The table includes publicly available taxicab data from New York City in 2016.
 Query results are limited to valid rides that are under 10 miles and cost less than fifty dollars.